Redislabs-Solution-Architects/redis-connect/testscripts/README.md

 **Important** `cd testscripts` as all scripts use relative path from this directory

 # Setup the environment
-In a shell setup the environment.
-Edit the file change accordingly to your RS cluster. **All scripts use these environment varialbls**
+Copy `env_template.sh` to `env.sh` and setup the environment variables for your RS cluster. **All scripts use these environment varialbls**
 ```
-. ./rs_env.sh
+source ./env.sh
 ```

 # Generate TLS Certificates
 Run the script to create TLS certificates
 ```
-. ./tlsgen.sh
+./tlsgen.sh
 ```
 # Setup RS

 ## setup
 ```
  python3 -m venv venv
- . venv/bin/activate
+ source venv/bin/activate
 ```

 Install the dependencies